pchain-org/pchain-guide/pchaindoc/source/FAQ/delegation.rst

 	DepositProxiedBalance 	B PI
 	PendingRefundBalance 	C PI

-If you don't wanna cancel all your deposit, the amount you cancel should be lower or equal than A+B-C-1000.
-If you wanna cancel all your deposit, the amount you cancel must be equal to A+B-C.
+If you don't wanna cancel all your delegation, the amount you cancel should be lower or equal than A+B-C-1000.
+If you wanna cancel all your delegation, the amount you cancel must be equal to A+B-C.